 Study design: Open-label randomised controlled trial (RCT).

-Sample size: 410 patients will be recruited into the study (205 in each arm) over a 2 year period.
+Sample size: 410 patients will be recruited into the study (205 in each arm).

 Timeframes: NIHR/MRC EME programme grant start date: 1st February 2014.
 Trial set up will take place in 6 months, recruitment will take 24 months, all patients will be followed up for 36 months and 6 months has been allocated for data analysis and report writing.
 We aim to recruit the first participant in April/May 2014.